dracut-crypt-ssh/dracut-crypt-ssh/README.md

 - No idea how to sanely run `ssh-keygen` (openssh) from a script, maybe use openssl instead?

-- Some notes on threat model where such thing might be useful would be nice, so people won't assume too much.

 - Remote initramfs hash verification, etc.  See above point, a determined attacker could potentially circumvent or fake the outputs of various commands in order to pretend that the verification had succeeded.